Cod Fish Gravy & Oyster Sausages

 What is salt cod, and do I need to soak it?

-Salt cod is preserved cod packed with salt.
-This recipe reduces saltiness by boiling and draining the fish several times.
+Salt cod is preserved cod packed in salt.
+This recipe removes excess salt by boiling and draining the fish three times.

-Why does the recipe boil and drain the cod three times?
+Why boil and drain the cod three times?

-They’re pan-fried patties made from ground oysters, ground veal, cracker crumbs, and eggs.
+They are old-fashioned pan-fried patties made from ground oysters mixed with veal, cracker crumbs, and eggs.

 Can I serve the cod gravy without potatoes?